Eel River Pikeminnow Fishing Derby

 To enter into the contest you must provide a valid (google) email address and upload a photo of your fish.
 Thanks for participating and doing your part to protect native fishes in the Eel River.
 Here are the prize categories:

-4. Drawing for anyone that entered a pikeminnow in the contest.
-(8 winners at $50/each)
+Drawing for kids (under 18) that entered a pikeminnow in the contest.
+(8 winners – $50/each)

 Strict compliance with Fish and Game Code Section 1.87: WASTE OF FISH; it is unlawful to cause or permit any deterioration or waste of any fish taken in the waters of this state.

 Suggestions for fish use: consumption, gardening fertilizer, crab bait, or research.
-Fish to be donated for research purposes can be dropped off at the Table Bluff Reservation during business hours.
+Fish to be donated for research purposes can be dropped off at the Table Bluff Reservation during business hours (M-F, 9am-4pm).

 Prohibited actions: Throwing fish on the bank or into the river, any blatant waste of fish.